 "Music in live performance is one of our most powerful tools — it touches people directly and transcends ideologies"

-Described as “A dynamic performer…. with a sensitive, natural gesture and musical phrasing, a clear command of orchestral forces” and “an extraordinary, talented conductor”, Dr. Maria Mercedes Diaz Garcia has broad experience with baroque and romantic repertoire and is a strong advocate of new music, having performed many premieres.
-Her performance has been described as “nothing shy of brilliant”.
+Described as ‘a rising star’ and ‘a dynamic performer…. with a sensitive, natural gesture and musical phrasing, a clear command of orchestral forces’ Dr. Maria Mercedes Diaz Garcia is a strong advocate of new music, having performed many premieres.

-Dr. Maria Mercedes Diaz Garcia served as Conducting Fellow/Assistant Conductor of Orchestras at BGSU where she also conducted the New Music Ensemble.
+Mercedes served as Conducting Fellow/Assistant Conductor of Orchestras during her doctorate at BGSU where she also conducted the New Music Ensemble.
 She wrote her doctoral dissertation on aspects of time in contemporary music.
 She received the Katzner Award as well as Pro Musica Scholarship Award, both in recognition of her outstanding academic and artistic work during her doctoral studies.

 Bereits mit 19 Jahren war Dr. Mercedes Diaz Garcia Professorin für Oboe im “Spanish National Conservatory” in Madrid und Murcia.

 In den USA unterrichtete sie Dirigieren am “Cincinnati College-Conservatory of Music” sowie an der “Bowling Green State University.”

 Mercedes dirigierte zahlreiche Sinfonieorchester in Europa, Nord- und Südamerika, ihr umfangreiches Repertoire umfasst klassische, romantische sowie zeitgenössische Sinfonie-, Opern-, und Ballettliteratur.

 Sie ist zudem ein gern gesehener Gast auf Festivals, wie zum Beispiel dem National Music Festival in den USA, oder MIMO in Brasilien.